 |-h, --help||show this help (if used after --daemon)|

 rsync accepts both long (double-dash + word) and short (single-dash + letter) options.
 The full list of the available options are described below.
 If an option can be specified in more than one way, the choices are comma-separated.
 Some options only have a long variant, not a short.
 If the option takes a parameter, the parameter is only listed after the long variant, even though it must also be specified for the short.
 When specifying a parameter, you can either use the form --option=param or replace the ’=’ with whitespace.
-The parameter may need to be quoted in some manner for it to survive the shell’s command-line parsing.
-Keep in mind that a leading tilde (~) in a filename is substituted by your shell, so --option=~/foo will not change the tilde into your home directory (remove the ’=’ for that).--help
+The parameter may need to be quoted in some manner for it to survive the shell's command-line parsing.
+Keep in mind that a leading tilde (~) in a file name is substituted by your shell, so --option=~/foo will not change the tilde into your home directory (remove the ’=’ for that).

-print the rsync version number and exit.-v, --verbose
+print the rsync version number and exit.

-Note that the names of the transferred files that are output are done using a default --out-format of "%n%L", which tells you just the name of the file and, if the item is a link, where it points.
+Note that the names of the transferred files that are output are done using a default --out-format of "%n%L", which tells you only the name of the file and, if the item is a link, where it points.
 At the single -v level of verbosity, this does not mention when a file gets its attributes changed.
 If you ask for an itemized list of changed attributes (either --itemize-changes or adding "%i" to the --out-format setting), the output (on the client) increases to mention all items that are changed in any way.
-See the --out-format option for more details.-q, --quiet
+See the --out-format option for more details.

 The sending side generates its checksums while it is doing the file-system scan that builds the list of the available files.
-The receiver generates its checksums when it is scanning for changed files, and will checksum any file that has the same size as the corresponding sender’s file: files with either a changed size or a changed checksum are selected for transfer.
+The receiver generates its checksums when it is scanning for changed files, and will checksum any file with the same size as the corresponding sender's file: files with either a changed size or a changed checksum are selected for transfer.

 Note that rsync always verifies that each transferred file was correctly reconstructed on the receiving side by checking a whole-file checksum that is generated as the file is transferred, but that automatic after-the-transfer verification has nothing to do with this option's before-the-transfer "Does this file need to be updated?" check.